 As Depositor, we transfer and deposit mortgage-related securities and other mortgage-related assets into Pass-Through Pools within the related trust funds.
-As Administrator, on behalf of the Trustee, we create and issue Pass-Through Certificates under the related Pass-Through Trust Agreement representing interests in those pools.
+As Trustee, we create and issue Pass-Through Certificates under the related Pass-Through Trust Agreement representing interests in those pools.
 Each Pass-Through Pool has its own identification number assigned by us, as Administrator.
 The securities in the Pass-Through Pools are backed by Mortgages that we have purchased.